stefanclaas/scrambler/README.md

 # scrambler
-Intended for scrambling letters, numbers and special chars, in a text or hex file.
+Simple scrambler that works like a rot13 letter substitution cipher.
+Intended for text and HEX files.

+You can add more letters or special characters if you want.